-For LinkedIn data, there is an extra level to the challenge of accessing and combining data.
+For LinkedIn analytics, there is an extra level to the challenge of accessing and combining data.
 As you can see in the above screenshot, a LinkedIn company profile provides several important data points:

 - Updates: a listing of updates that were posted to your company profile, and a link to each post